 The timing of the occurrence of Credit Events, which will result in Calculated Tranche Write-down Amounts, may impact the return earned on the Notes.
 The timing of the occurrence of Credit Events may significantly affect the actual yield on the Notes, even if the average rate of Credit Event occurrences is consistent with your expectations.
 In general, the earlier the occurrence of Credit Events the greater the effect on your yield to maturity.
 The timing of Calculated Tranche Write-down Amounts could be affected by one or more of a wide variety of factors, including the creditworthiness of the borrowers, the borrowers' willingness and ability to continue to make payments, and the timing of market economic developments, as well as legislation, legal actions or programs that allow for the modification of loans or for borrowers to obtain relief through bankruptcy or other avenues.
-Any Calculated Tranche Write-down Amounts allocated to reduce the Class Notional Amount of the Class M-1 or Class M-2 Notes, as applicable, with a resulting investment loss to the affected Noteholders as well as a reduction in the interest paid on those Notes as a result of the reduced Class Principal Balance.
+Any Calculated Tranche Write-down Amounts allocated to reduce the Class Notional Amount of the Class M-1 or Class M-2 Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class M-1 or Class M-2 Notes, as applicable, with a resulting investment loss to the affected Noteholders as well as a reduction in the interest paid on those Notes as a result of the reduced Class Principal Balance.
 Therefore, the timing of Calculated Tranche Write-down Amounts, and not just the overall level of such Calculated Tranche Write-down Amounts, will impact the return on the Notes.